timotheeguerin/chronus/docs/cli.md

 ## `chronus version`

 Apply the change description and bump version of packages.
 By default this will respect the version policies configured(see [version policies](version-policies.md)).

+## `chronus changelog`

+Generate the changelog to stdout without bumping the version of the packages.

+Options:

+- `--package` to generate the changelog for a specific package.
+- `--policy` to generate an aggregated changelog for a specific policy.

 ### Options